Bioconductor/BBS/Doc/Prepare-Windows-Server-2022-HOWTO.md

   avoid any conflict with Strawberry Perl (we will install this later).
   E.g. rename to `perl_DO_NOT_USE.exe`.

+- **NOTE**: Whenever Rtools is updated, the CRAN package repository from the biocpush account should be flushed.
+Remove the package binaries and corresponding `PACKAGES` files along the windows `contrib` path, leaving a blank `PACKAGES` file, then run the corresponding `pushRepos-*.sh`.

 TESTING: Log out and on again so that the changes to `Path` take effect.
 Then in a PowerShell window: